Tonyfu09/2023-24_OSWE_Note/README.md

 ## Server Side Request Forgery (SSRF)
 SSRF is the type which the attack forcus the server send the web request the attack wants.
 Different types could refer https://book.hacktricks.xyz/pentesting-web/ssrf-server-side-request-forgery.

-Test with different version and different method could gathering some vulnerability
+- Identify the SSRF exist in the application

-1. Identify the SSRF vulnerability to determine if there have been any unexpected commands run on the server side to make an request.
+1. Send the different version and different method of the api endpoints could gathering some vulnerability, also if it could gain more internal information to create map for the attacker.
-2. Send the different method of requests to gain more internal information to find the place could deep dive more.
+2. Identify the SSRF vulnerability to determine if there have been any unexpected commands run on the server side to make an request.

-3. Handle the data we got from the javascript
+- Exfiltration
-4.
+1. Set up a web server on your own environment to gathering the data send from Victim.

 ## Server Side Template Injection (SSTI)
 Server Side Template Injection is focus on the template injection that is execute on web server.